rahogaboom/rdx/README.md

        start just after the key boolean.
 Thus, for the example above, the IPv6 key would use the full 16 bytes, the IPv4 key would use the first four bytes after the key boolean(with the rest(12) set to 0) and the MAC key would use the first 6 bytes after the key boolean(with the rest(10) set to 0).
 This was done to make the specification of the key[][] array and the code associated with processing it simpler.
+Actually, the IPv4 and MAC addresses could be right justified, just so long as all the keys are always right justified and the other bytes are 0; you just have to be consistent.
 Example:

                    kb key bytes
            IPv4 :  01 aa bb cc dd 00 00 00 00 00 00 00 00 00 00 00 00